awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.Annotations.md

 ## `DynamoDBIgnore`<a name="DynamoDBMapper.Annotations.DynamoDBIgnore"></a>

 Indicates to the `DynamoDBMapper` instance that the associated property should be ignored\.
 When saving data to the table, the `DynamoDBMapper` does not save this property to the table\.

+ Applied to the getter method or the class field for a non\-modeled property\.
+If the annotation is applied directly to the class field, the corresponding getter and setter must be declared in the same class\.

 ## `DynamoDBIndexHashKey`<a name="DynamoDBMapper.Annotations.DynamoDBIndexHashKey"></a>